Harry Whelehan: Beef tribunal

-Whelehan intervened in the Beef Tribunal to prevent Minister Ray Burke being questioned about cabinet discussions on the beef industry.
+Whelehan intervened in the Beef Tribunal to prevent Minister Ray Burke from being questioned about cabinet discussions on the beef industry.
 His argument that cabinet confidentiality was paramount was controversially accepted by the Supreme Court.
 The Seventeenth Amendment of the Constitution of Ireland passed in 1997 loosened this restriction.

 Brendan Smyth

 In March 1993, the Royal Ulster Constabulary (RUC) requested the extradition of Brendan Smyth, a priest arrested for child sex abuse.
 Eight months later, in November 1993, the request was still at the Office of the Attorney General, when the RUC informed the Office that Smyth had voluntarily given himself up in Northern Ireland.
 In October 1994, a UTV documentary on Smyth suggested the delay in processing the request was deliberate.
 Whelehan stated he had not known of its existence.
 The delay was variously blamed on short staffing in the office and the complexity of the case, which might fall under a previously unused provision of the law on extradition.
 Reynolds later won a libel suit against The Times of London over an article on the affair.
 Whelehan prepared a memorandum on the Smyth case for the Taoiseach, which was delivered on 15 November 1994.
 This claimed the case was the first one to involve section 50 of the Extradition Act 1965 (inserted by section 2(1)(b) of the Extradition (Amendment) Act 1987).